croxton/htmx-booster-pack/README.md

 <div id="message" data-component="hello"></div>
 ```

-5. Add a script in your components folder with the name of your component:
+5. Add a script in your components folder with the same name as your component, e.g. `hello.js`:
 ```js
 export default class Hello extends HtmxComponent {
   message;